MarkosKon/theme-playground/packages/source-sans-subsets/README.md

 - Greek extended: U+1F00-1FFF.
 - Rest: U+2000-1F916.

-### Supported weights
+### Weights

-Regular, Italic, Bold, and BoldItalic.
+Subsets are available for Regular, Italic, Bold, and BoldItalic.
+I may add more in the future.

 ## Usage with Gatsby